Marshall is a partner in Gilbert + Tobin’s Disputes + Investigations group.

 Awards and Recognition

 Marshall is ranked as a leading individual in the Native Title category.

 Marshall is ranked Band 1 for Native Title.

-Marshall is listed as Best Lawyer in the areas of Construction/Infrastructure Law, Land Use and Zoning Law, Litigation, Mining Law, Native Title Law and Natural Resources Law.
+Marshall is listed as a Best Lawyer in the areas of Construction/Infrastructure Law, Land Use and Zoning Law, Litigation, Mining Law, Native Title Law and Natural Resources Law.